treslines/Translation/README.md

 ## How?
 - Take the file in values-en
 - translate it to your language
 - open a pull request.
-Simple as that! :)

 I will then take it and updated the app in the next release.